 If you’ve been running your disposal for a while or trying to grind up a large amount of waste, the motor can overheat.
 To prevent permanent damage, most disposals have a built-in overload protector that will trip, cutting power to the motor.
 Sometimes, the motor will hum right before it trips or as it tries to restart.
 You can usually fix this by pressing the small red or black reset button on the bottom of the unit.
 However, if you find yourself resetting the motor frequently, it could be a sign that the unit is failing or that you’re regularly overloading it.

-Worn-Out Internal Parts
+Worn-Out or Failing Parts

 Like any appliance with moving parts, a garbage disposal can simply wear out over time.
 If your unit is older and you’ve already ruled out a simple jam or an overheated motor, the humming could indicate a more serious internal problem.
 The motor bearings could be seized, or the motor itself might be failing.
 In this situation, the motor is trying to engage but can’t due to internal failure.
 While some issues can be repaired, it’s often more cost-effective to replace an old, worn-out unit.
 If you suspect this is the case, our team can provide the expert plumbing services you need to diagnose the problem.